 - food safety and the avoidance of food-borne illness along with the waste that ensues from food recalls

+11. Social media is here to stay.
 Today's health professionals who educate consumers about food and nutrition have their work cut out for them.
-They have to straddle many consumer needs from chronic illness management and prevention to budgets, shopping and cooking skills, and sustainability.
+They have to straddle many consumer needs from chronic illness management and prevention to budgets, shopping and cooking skills, education level, languages, and sustainability.
 They also have to battle fad diets and fake facts.
-And their messages have to compete with billions of dollars of advertising along with social media channels that lead eyeballs astray from the science.
-The research is always validating and fun to read but the statistics are very real.
-I think our American Diet infographic says it all perfectly!
+And their messages have to compete with billions of dollars of advertising along with social media influencers that lead eyeballs astray from the science.